 Coming from out of town?
-Sacramento has plenty to offer those who want to relax, take in some culture, or learn about the capitol of our state.
+Sacramento has plenty to offer those who want to relax, take in some culture, or learn about the capital of our state.

-Coordinate with friends from your own area on our Local Carpools page.
+Coordinate with friends from your area on our Local Meetup page.

-Closely resembling a scale model of the U.S. Capitol in Washington, D.C., the beautiful, domed California state capitol was built in 1869 and renovated in 1976.
-Sacramento's most distinctive landmark, the capitol has been the stage of many political dramas in California history.
-The 1-hour guided tours provide insight into the architecture and the workings of the government it houses.
+Closely resembling a scale model of the U.S. Capitol in Washington, D.C., the beautiful, domed California State Capitol Building was built in 1869 and renovated in 1976.
+Sacramento's most distinctive landmark, the Capitol has been the stage of many political dramas in California history.
+The one-hour guided tour provides insight into the architecture and the workings of the government it houses.

 This museum houses an outstanding collection of California art, as well as changing exhibits from around the world.
 It's in an imposing century-old Italianate building, with an ornate interior of carved and inlaid woods.
 The Crocker Mansion Wing, the museum's most recent addition, is modeled after the Crocker family home and contains works by Northern California artists from 1945 to the present.
 Plan to spend about two or three hours here.